RiftValleySoftware/RVS_PersistentPrefs/README.md

 **Does Not Throw**

 The RVS_PersistentPrefs class does not throw.
 However, internally, it does.
-It also provides [an error enum](https://riftvalleysoftware.github.io/RVS_PersistentPrefs/Classes/RVS_PersistentPrefs/PrefsError.html), containing the erros that it will put into the `lastError` property, if there was an error.
+It also provides [an error enum](https://riftvalleysoftware.github.io/RVS_PersistentPrefs/Classes/RVS_PersistentPrefs/PrefsError.html), containing the errors that it will put into the `lastError` property, if there was an error.

 You should check `lastError` for problems.
 It will be nil, if there are none.